section-engineering-education/engineering-education/content/articles/implementation-of-pattern-matching-in-the-building-of-type-driven-algorithms/index.md

 Pattern designs
 Toll calculationsgeeks.org/setting-environment-c-sharp/) and follow the guidelines on installation.

-One should also have some knowledge about C# programming language.
+One should also have some knowledge about the C# programming language.

 ### Pattern matching